middleware-labs/middleware_dart_opentelemetry/README.md

 ## Environment Variables

-Dartastic OpenTelemetry ~~supports~~ is working on support for all standard OpenTelemetry environment variables as defined in the [OpenTelemetry Specification](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/).
+Middleware Dart OpenTelemetry ~~supports~~ is working on support for all standard OpenTelemetry environment variables as defined in the [OpenTelemetry Specification](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/).

 Environment variables provide a convenient way to configure OpenTelemetry without hardcoding values.
 All environment variable names are available as strongly-typed constants in the SDK for compile-time